 In the fourth year again students receive 90 hours of group tuition and ten hours of evening and weekend workshops.
-To see the dates for the fourth year tutorials of the 2018.19 year, click here.

 The Diploma in Adlerian Counselling is awarded by ASIIP to students who upon satisfactory attainment of the following criteria: Satisfactory completion of 450 hours of training, of which 250 hours comes from year one and year two and 200 hours from year three and year four.
 To have been awarded the Advanced Certificate in the Theory of Individual Psychology and Adlerian Counselling Skills (completed within the last 3 years) or an equivalent acceptable qualification.
 Completion of 100 – 120 hours supervised client counselling – with at least 1.5 hours’ supervision per month, meeting the ASIIP and BACP current requirements.
 Writing a satisfactory 2-3,000 word Client Case Study.
 Undertaking at least 40 hours of personal counselling or psychotherapy.
 Payment of diploma application administration fee to ASIIP at current rate.
 The aim of all the training is to offer a focus for learning and uses the teachings of Alfred Adler as the philosophical core and integral discipline, via inter-active dialogue among students and tutors.
 This helps develop creative and constructive thinking in co-operation with others.
 The learning is based on the questions asked rather than those answered.
 All classes are fully participative, encouraging experiential learning.
 Self-awareness and personal growth are integral.